 Lost in Translation

 Still, it left an indelible mark on my “relationship with God” or understanding of such.
-This is how I thought about what I heard in church:
+This is how I thought about what I heard from adults and what I heard in church:

 “You are a part of God” or “everyone is a part of God”: me as a child: “what if I’m God’s penis?”